megascatterbomb/mega_mod/README.md

 - Added Overtime:
   - When the timer expires, the game enters Overtime.
 Overtime lasts until round end and cannot be interrupted.
   - Zombies cannot respawn in Overtime, however Survivors killed in Overtime still become Zombies.
+    - Dead survivors will respawn as Zombies instantly if there are no other Zombies alive.
   - Win conditions:
     - Survivors can only win by killing all the remaining Zombies.
     - Zombies win by killing all the remaining Survivors (as usual).